summermcclintic/MultipassTechnicalTest/README.md

 # MultipassTechnicalTest
 This is my submission for Canonical's Multipass engineer technical test.
+GitHub repo can be found [here](https://github.com/summermcclintic/MultipassTechnicalTest).

 ## Installation
 This project requires the installation of two libraries, `nlohmann` and `libcurl`.